WebDevJasonCameron/LearningWebDev_REACT/Youtube/promptopia/Notes.md

    9. add assets needed for the project (public/assets/etc...)

 5. "rsc" and tab will give you boilerplate for a REACT jsx

+6. Stopped at 1:15:50 (Starting the Auth Part)